 So, how to convince your parents to let you go vegan?
 I got you.

 - Start cooking your own meals whenever you can, or start preparing lunch and dinner for your parents.
 Don’t tell them that it’s vegan and go silent about veganism for a few days before (you don’t want them to get suspicious) and then suddenly offer your help in the kitchen.
 That way you can eat vegan more often, and they will see that eating plant-based is not plain or lacking anything important.

 - Get them to watch a documentary with you.
 Don’t push them or be angry if they refuse, just nicely suggest a movie night where you choose a movie.
 A great family movie that is not too graphic but has a lovely story is Okja.

-I would so love to hear from you whether or not any of the tips I presented sound good to you, and if you try them, make sure to come back and leave a review.
+I would so love to hear from you whether or not any of the tips I presented sound good to you, and if you try them, make sure to come back and give me some feedback.

 How to convince your parents to let you go vegan?
 How to help them understand?
 How to expose them to the correct information?
 Leave your comment below and share your own personal experience with everyone.

 Remember, your parents only want the best for you and don’t want to see you get ill due to your new diet, and when they fight back and keep you from making major changes, it just means that they love you and want to keep you safe where they think you cannot get hurt.